 - Our faculty set the pace for interdisciplinary collaboration, working with researchers across campus and with organizations around the world to address challenges related to biotechnology, big data, food insecurity and equity, sustainability and security, among other issues.

 - Our academic offerings encourage students to expand their learning: check out our innovative Science, Technology and Society undergraduate degree and our unique Master of Arts in Liberal Studies graduate program.

 - We extend our scholarship to the community, including through our Humanities Extension Program.

-- Students engage with community partners, business leaders and entrepreneurs through internships, our Social Entrepreneurship Initiative and programs our own faculty and students create, such as Voluntarios Ahora en Raleigh (VOLAR)
+- Students engage with community partners, business leaders and entrepreneurs through internships, our Social Innovation and Entrepreneurship program and initiatives our own faculty and students create, such as Voluntarios Ahora en Raleigh (VOLAR)

 Supporting the Future

 - 124 endowments valued at $23.2 million in FY ‘20